 Chief Financial Officer

 Peg Burnette began her Denver Health career in 1996 as director of Finance, and was promoted into associate chief financial officer and controller position.
 She was promoted to CFO in 2004.
 Under Ms. Burnette’s financial leadership, Denver Health has achieved record patient collection and income results by maximizing key revenue sources such as Medicaid and Commercial Insurance.
 Prior to joining Denver Health, Ms. Burnette served as the director of Budget and Reimbursement at National Jewish Health in Denver.
 Peg was selected as CFO of the year by the Denver Business Journal in 2010, was featured in the June 2016 issue of Forbes Magazine ('Women Business Leaders') and was honored in 2019 as one of the Colorado Women's Chamber of Commerce 25 Most Powerful Women in Business.

 Dr. Richard Dart specializes in emergency medicine and toxicology and is certified by the American Board of Emergency Medicine and American Board of Medical Toxicology.
-Since 1992, Dr. Dart has served as Director of the Rocky Mountain Poison and Drug Center.
+Since 1992, Dr. Dart has served as Director of Rocky Mountain Poison and Drug Safety.
 He is the Executive Director of Researched Abuse, Diversion and Addiction-Related Surveillance System.

 He has published more than 250 papers and chapters, as well as served as editor for the book, The 5-Minute Toxicology Consult and the third edition of Medical Toxicology.
 In 2002, Dr. Dart was recognized with a special citation from the Commissioner of the U.S. Food and Drug Administration and named the 2004 recipient of the Matthew J. Ellenhorn Award for Excellence in Medical Toxicology from the American College of Medical Toxicology.
 He also serves as a Deputy Editor of the medical journal, Annals of Emergency Medicine, and is the past president of the American Association of Poison Control Centers.